slindquist3-zz/Youtube-Clone-2018/README.md

 # Youtube Clone

-This sample project was built using React.
+This project demonstrates some of the functionality of Youtube.

-It makes an API call to the the Youtube API and then dynamically renders search results based on what users type.
+As users type into the search bar, an API call is made to the Youtube API, which returns an array of videos for the user to view, play, and search again.

+This sample project was built using React.js, Webpack, and Bootstrap.
+It is fully responsive.